 Building in Calgary compared to Vancouver, Edmonton, Toronto or Montreal can diversify the cost dramatically.
 For example, to build a supermarket in Vancouver, as a vague estimate, will cost you roughly $180 – $230 per square foot, whilst a supermarket in Montreal is around $130 – $180 per square foot.

-This kind of sliding scale can also be applied to different areas within a city, so you’ll need to think very carefully about where you position yourself.
+This kind of sliding scale can apply to different areas within a city, so you’ll need to think very carefully about where you position yourself.
 Thinking about your life cycle is important, so remember to keep repeating the words ‘return on investment’ when adding up your retail construction costs.
 What might seem like a strategic way to save some dollars now: by choosing an area based on budget, you could be signing yourself up for a bigger loss, when your customers have to travel further afar to get to you.

 Interior Retail Construction Costs